jocidodi/drm/README.md

-1) drm setup for browsing i915/xe
+1) drm setup for browsing i915/xe linux sources

 - create a new xcodeprogj and add drm_extracted
 - after indexing browsing structures should be fine